Baldenheim: Economy

 The ratio of active population to total population of the commune has grown above the cantonal average.
 There is also evidence that unemployment has decreased.

 Fruit and vegetables, flowers and plants are cultivated in the commune and there are a dozen pig farmers.

-The number of farms has decreased but orchards are still important and Baldenheim is known for its "white apples of Baldenheim".
+The number of farms has decreased but orchards are still important and the commune is known for its "white apples of Baldenheim".

 The village enjoys a relatively high level of economic activity and expansion.
-There are 440 jobs available in the commune to over 1000 inhabitants.
+There are 440 jobs available in the commune to over 1,000 inhabitants.

 Culture and heritage

 Civil heritage

 The commune has many buildings and structures that are registered as historical monuments: